-The Trust employs four specialist nurses, manages a telephone and email advice service and runs a network of support groups.
+The Trust employs MSA Health Care Specialists, manages a telephone and email advice service and runs a network of support groups.
 We provide up-to-date literature for people affected by MSA and for health professionals.
 We also fund vital research to find the cause, and one day, cure for MSA.